esciencecenter-digital-skills/lesson-FAIR-software/_episodes/03-registry.md

 ## Why registering your Software is important

-For others to make use of your work, they need to be able to find it first.

 Registering your software makes it easier for others to find it, particularly through the use of search engines such as Google.
 Community registries typically employ metadata to describe each software package.